 No action.

+JVET-R0467 Crosscheck of JVET-R0133 (AHG16: On Clipping values for Non-linear ALF) [M. G. Sarwer (Alibaba)]

 JVET-R0208 AHG16: Rounding correction for ALF virtual boundary processing [A. M. Kotra, S. Esenlik, B. Wang, H. Gao, E. Alshina (Huawei)]

 In VTM-8.0 [1], to avoid extreme padding for the sample rows which are immediately adjacent to the adaptive loop filter (ALF) virtual boundary, the correction value applied during the filtering is quantized by a larger value 1024 (210) instead of 128(27).
 However the rounding value used during the filtering is still 64.
 The current proposal proposes a fix by changing the rounding value to 512 when the quantization value used in the ALF filtering is 1024.